awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

 Your web server is `t2.medium` instance type\.
 Your database server is an `m3.large`\.

 You want your VPC and resources to be enabled for IPv6, and you want them to operate in dual\-stack mode; in other words, you want to use both IPv6 and IPv4 addressing between resources in your VPC and resources over the internet\.

-After you've completed the steps, your VPC will have the following configuration\.

-![\[VPC with public and private subnets\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-migrate-ipv6-2.png)

 ## Step 1: Associate an IPv6 CIDR block with your VPC and subnets<a name="vpc-migrate-ipv6-cidr"></a>